code4recovery/12-step-meeting-list/readme.txt

 Yes, you can use `[tsml_meeting_count]`, `[tsml_location_count]`, `[tsml_group_count]`, and `[tsml_region_count]` to
 display human-formatted counts of your entities.
 "For example, our area currently comprises [tsml_meeting_count] meetings."
 Also `[tsml_next_meetings count="5"]` displays a small table with the next several meetings in it.
-Use the `count` parameter to adjust how many are diplayed.
+Use the `count` parameter to adjust how many are displayed.
+This will be unstyled if you're not using bootstrap in your theme.

-= Are there translations to other languages? = Currently no, but if someone will volunteer to help with the translating, we will add it.
+= Are there translations to other languages? =
+It is translated into Polish.
+If you would like to volunteer to help translate another language, we would be pleased to work with you.

 = I entered contact information into the meeting edit page but don't see it displayed on the site. = That's right, we don't display that information by default for the sake of anonymity.
 To display it in your